Saireddy9390/iot-sensor-data-pipeline/README.md

 ## How to Run
 1. Ensure you have Python installed along with the `pandas` and `jupyter` libraries.
 2. Open `process_sensor_data.ipynb` in your Jupyter environment.
-3. Ensure `raw_sensor_data.csv` is in the exact same directory.
+3. Ensure `raw_sensor_data.xls` is in the exact same directory.
 4. Run the cells to execute the script.
 Watch the log output to track the cleaning process.
-5. Open the newly generated `cleaned_sensor_data.csv` to view the results.
+5. Open the newly generated `cleaned_sensor_data.xls` to view the results.